Imran Khan and Bushra Bibi to be charged in new Toshakhana case on November 18 - ExBulletin

 The sentence handed down to the couple in the first (old) Toshakhana case was stayed by the Islamabad High Court (IHC) in April.

-The announcement of the indictment date in the new Toshakhana case comes as the former first lady, last month, was released from Adiala Prison after months of incarceration after the IHC accepted her application for bail against a surety bond of Rs 1 million.
+The announcement of the charge date in the new Toshakhana case comes as the former first lady, last month, was released from Adiala Prison after a month of incarceration after the IHC accepted her application for bail against a surety bond of Rs 1 million.

 The former first lady's release sparked rumors that the development was the result of a deal, a proposition categorically denied by the opposition leader in the National Assembly, Omar Ayub.